reef-technologies/handbook/README.md

 2. Django signals (please note that `transaction.on_commit()` hook is NOT a signal)
 3. Writing to `self.__class__`
 4. `atexit.register()` (use `try: ... finally: ...` instead)
+5. Defaults for environment variables in `settings.py` (all defaults should be defined in `dev/.env.template` and `prod/.env.template`)

 The reasoning behind this is that we usually prefer for the code to be structured differently and it's better to discuss this before implementation and not after.
 All of those technologies have their uses in good cases, but what we found is that often the alternative is more elegant, so in order to limit the amount of rewritten code, in those cases we choose to review the design before implementation.
 Design review is generally welcome and can save a lot of time, but in this case we have unanimously agreed it will be mandatory.